harishravi121/Pi_n_SC/README.md

 # Pi_n_SC
 Pi normal and supercomputing-manifesting

 Happy pi day every 14th march..
-Hope to go to a university or company with alum id for lecture and supercomputer calc
+Hope to go to a university or company with alum id for lecture and supercomputer calc ..

+Wonder what supercomputer fetch code is..and distribution of calc thats easy 100 successive terms to 100 computers?

 https://www.instagram.com/p/DHKW5wGPDp-/?img_index=1